cs3600/project2/README.md

   - How should we handle "type" in DIRENT
   - Change pointers with stars to & in method signatures
   - Limit line length
+  - Do not malloc buf, change those that do

 3600mkfs